dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-All of the above `return` statements are legal by our existing rules.
-The challenge in this document, which comes up many times, is they **must** remain legal in the version of the language which implements these features and / or when `Span<T>` moves to using `ref` fields.
+All of the above `return` statements are legal by our existing rules because the return of `CreateSpan` is always *safe-to-escape* to the *calling method*.
+The challenge in this proposal, which comes up many times, is they **must** remain legal in the version of the language which implements these features and / or when `Span<T>` moves to using `ref` fields.
 The above patterns exist all over .NET code and they simply cannot become errors when moving to a new language version.

 Further the design must ensure that once `ref` fields exist that implementations of `CreateSpan<T>` cannot suddenly begin capture the input arguments by `ref`.
 For example: